lplclaremont/CV/README.md

 - Running and catering for up to 22 guests in a ski resort chalet in Bulgaria, making breakfast and 3 course dinners 6 days a week.
 - I worked closely in a small kitchen with just one other and so communication was key to ensuring we managed busy days efficiently and could bring each other up when we were feeling burnt out.
-- Task delegation based on our skills and likes was important, for example my colleague would make most of the cooked breakfasts in the morning as I would begin making bread and doing food preparation for evening meals.
+- Task delegation based on our skills and likes was important, for example, my colleague would make most of the cooked breakfasts in the morning as I would begin making bread and doing food preparation for evening meals.
 - Completing individual tasks but working toward a collective goal is something I love about working in software development teams.

 **Deliveroo** (January 2021 - May 2021)
 Cycle courier

 - Delivering food orders from restaurant to customer by bike.
-- This self motivated work was tiring but enjoyable as picking your deliveries and completing them efficiently provided lovely gratification, comparable to choosing a ticket in a software project and moving it to 'completed' when finished.
+- This self-motivated work was tiring but enjoyable as picking your deliveries and completing them efficiently provided lovely gratification, comparable to choosing a ticket in a software project and moving it to 'completed' when finished.

 **Matthew Arnold School** (November 2012 - December 2018)
 Cleaner part-time